 Appia Reports New Assay Results Increasing the Total Weighted Average to 2,287 PPM TREO Across 57 RC Drill Holes at its PCH Ionic Clay Project, Brazil

-Toronto, November 9, 2023 - Appia Rare Earths & Uranium Corp.
+TORONTO, ON, Nov 9, 2023 - (ACN Newswire) - Appia Rare Earths & Uranium Corp.
 (CSE: API) (OTCQX: APAAF) (FSE: A0I0.F) (FSE: A0I0.MU) FSE: A0I0.BE) (the "Company" or "Appia") is pleased to announce the outstanding assay results from the latest 39 drill holes, part of a comprehensive 147-hole Reverse Circulation (RC) drilling program.
 The total weighted average across 57 RC drill holes reported to date is 2,287 parts per million (PPM) or 0.23% Total Rare Earth Oxides (TREO).
 The PCH Ionic Clay Project continues to showcase impressive distribution, width, and grades, underscoring its significant potential.

 Summary: